Skip to main content Skip to footer

 Food banks

 These are designed to provide short-term, emergency food support during a crisis.
 If you need help buying food, contact our money advisers, who can arrange for you to receive a three-day energy supply of nutritionally balanced food.
+You can find details of local food banks here:

 Winter fuel payment